 Each fall the department hosts the biweekly Propositions series with presentations by cutting-edge visiting performance artists, curators, writers, alumni of the department, and faculty practitioners.
 A Performance Symposium that considers contemporary currents in performance practice and theory with invited performance artists and scholars is held in the spring, including presentations by current students.
 Recent symposia have included "Spouting Off: The Performance Lecture," "Mixed Reality Performance" as part of The Simulationist exhibition, and "Performing Futures: Sustaining and Continuing a Live Art Practice."

-We work closely with the Exhibitions and Exhibition Studies department to host the annual New Blood Performance festival that takes place each fall semester.
 Our students also exhibit their work in the SITE Galleries on campus and present their work in the LeRoy Neiman Center.